John Aiso: Education and career

-Aiso distinguished himself in his role, earning praise from his commanders and his fellow instructors, and was soon appointed the Director of Academic Training, a position normally held by a Lieutenant Colonel.
-When the Chief of Army Intelligence, General Clayton Lawrence Bissell, visited the school in 1944, he was outraged that a civilian was placed in command of military personnel, and went back to Washington to demand a direct commission for Aiso to Major.
+Aiso distinguished himself in his role, earned praise from his commanders and his fellow instructors, and was soon appointed the Director of Academic Training, a position normally held by a Lieutenant Colonel.
+When the Chief of Army Intelligence, General Clayton Lawrence Bissell, visited the school in 1944, he was outraged that a civilian was placed in command of military personnel, and he went back to Washington to demand a direct commission for Aiso to Major.
 In this position, he became the highest-ranking Japanese American in the United States Army during the Second World War, eventually separating from active duty with the rank of lieutenant colonel.

-Under his inspiring leadership as director of academic training, the MISLS rapidly expanded.
+Under his leadership as director of academic training, the MISLS rapidly expanded.
 He recruited and trained a staff of over 150, developed course materials, and set the highest academic standards.
-The more than 6,000 graduates contributed immeasurably to the American victory over Imperial Japan and to winning the peace that followed.
-(General Charles Willoughby credited Aiso's MIS graduates with shortening the war by two years and saving close to a million lives.)
+The more than 6,000 graduates contributed immeasurably to the American victory over Imperial Japan and to the peace that followed: General Charles Willoughby credited Aiso's MIS graduates with shortening the war by two years and saving close to a million lives.

 After the Allied victory in August 1945, Aiso refocused the MISLS curriculum to prepare students for roles in the occupation of Japan.
-In January 1946, he would transfer to Gen Douglas MacArthur's staff as a legal assistant under MacArthur's G-2 chief, Gen Charles A. Willoughby, working in the investigation and enforcement of the political purge dictated by the Potsdam Declaration.
-Aiso was released from active duty and returned to Los Angeles in February 1947, returning to private law practice.
-He would later be promoted to a colonel in the Army Reserve, before retiring in 1965.
+In January 1946, he transferred to Gen Douglas MacArthur's staff as a legal assistant under Willoughby, MacArthur's G-2 chief.
+Aiso worked in the investigation and enforcement of the political purge dictated by the Potsdam Declaration.
+In February 1947, he was released from active duty and returned to private law practice in Los Angeles.
+He was later promoted to a colonel in the Army Reserve, before retiring in 1965.